Brief description -post 39 -steel beam

 We have a matrix 4×4 multiplied by a column vector (MA MB MC MD) plus that matrix 4×4 has the data related to the span lengths.
 While at the right-hand side, we have the coefficient of elastic reactions 4×4, multiplied by the column vector (W1 W2 W3 W4) plus the coefficient of elastic reactions 4×4, P3 P4).

-The moment values by the three-moment equations for the solved problem 10-1.
+The Final matrix for the three-moment equations for the solved problem 10-1.

 In the next post, we will find out the final values of moments.